BMW X5 (F85)

 The BMW X5 M (F85) is a mid-size luxury SUV that is based on the BMW X5 (F15) which has been built by BMW since 2014.
 Unlike the BMW X5 M50d the X5 M is a full BMW M series car that has the M Powered engine.
 In comparison, the M50d is classified as an "M Performance Car" which means it isn't a full M car unlike the BMW M3 or the BMW M5.

-Its S63B44T2 4.4 liter V8 engine has 575 hp and 553 lbft of torque, making it the most powerful engine ever developed for an all-wheel drive BMW.
+Its S63B44T2 4.4 liter V8 engine has 575 hp and 553 lbft of torque, which made it the most powerful engine ever developed for an all-wheel drive BMW at the time.
 The engine has M TwinPower Turbo and Valvetronic technologies, to deliver a 0–100 km/h time of 4.2 seconds.

 An M-tuned xDrive all-wheel drive system provides traction.
 It distributes drive between the front and rear axles, while Dynamic Performance Control distributes torque between the 21-inch M Double-spoke light-alloy wheels—all for dynamic driving and all-road capability.